DIVISIONS

 The Nuisance Abatement Unit is composed of one Detective and one Sergeant.
 The Nuisance Abatement Unit works “behind the scenes” with property owners and other city departments in an attempt to first gain voluntary compliance with properties that have been deemed a “nuisance”.
 If voluntary compliance is not met then detectives utilize various statutes to remedy the nuisance.

-The Office of Community Liaison (OCL) works in each of APD's 3 regions as dictated by the needs of the department and the community.
-Outreach objectives include, but are not limited to:
+The Office of Community Liaison (OCL) works in each of APD's 3 regions as dictated by the department's and the community's needs.
+Outreach objectives include attending safety fairs, participating in Town Hall/neighborhood meetings, collaborating on projects with officers and community groups, and more.

 The Robbery Unit is responsible for investigating robberies of individuals, businesses, and banks within the City of Austin.
 The unit conducts and documents robbery and robbery related investigations to include going to crime scenes, conducting interviews and interrogations, issuing and executing warrants and making referrals to courts and other agencies.